 Clustered instance circles

-Citrix ADM monitors a large number of instances.
+Citrix ADM monitors many instances.
 To ease the monitoring and maintenance of these instances, Infrastructure Analytics allows you to cluster them at two levels.
 That is, the instance groupings can be nested within another grouping.

 For example, the BLR data center has two types of ADC instances - VPX and MPX, deployed in it.
 You can first group the ADC instances by their type and then group all instances by the site where they are grouped.
 You can now easily identify how many types of instances are deployed in the sites that you are managing.